jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - Choose the sort order
 - Select which user should own the playlist
 - Set the maximum number of items
-- Set the maximum play time for the playlist
+- Set the maximum playtime for the playlist
 - Decide if the playlist should be public or private
 - Choose whether or not to enable the playlist
 - Configure auto-refresh behavior (Never, On Library Changes, On All Changes)